Founding Director: Aileen Anderson, PhD

 Imagine a world where the most complex neurological conditions are no longer life sentences.
 At UC Irvine, this vision is rapidly becoming a reality.
 We are pioneers in an era of medical revolution, where cell and gene therapies herald a transformative approach to healthcare.
 Unlike traditional treatments focused on symptom management, our groundbreaking work in cellular medicine is engineered to replace, regenerate and repair damaged tissues and organs.

-The UCI Sue & Bill Gross Stem Cell Research Center (SCRC) is among the most advanced centers in California for stem cell research and treatment.
+The UC Irvine Sue & Bill Gross Stem Cell Research Center (SCRC) is among the most advanced centers in California for stem cell research and treatment.
 To drive our mission to help as many patients as possible suffering from neurological disorders, the time has come for the SCRC to launch a Neuroscience Program in the Falling Leaves Foundation Medical Innovation Building.

 Within the walls of this esteemed facility, our teams will chart a new course in the fight against neurological disease and injury.
-We envision a dynamic knowledge hub, a nexus where UCI’s leading experts can converge to share insights, foster innovation and accelerate the translation of stem cell and regenerative medicine into life-changing treatments.
+We envision a dynamic knowledge hub, a nexus where UC Irvine’s leading experts can converge to share insights, foster innovation and accelerate the translation of stem cell and regenerative medicine into life-changing treatments.

 Millions of people suffer from severe and complex disorders, including Alzheimer’s disease, Huntington’s disease, Parkinson’s disease, epilepsy, brain cancer, macular degeneration, traumatic brain and spinal cord injury, and more.
 The disorders often have little or, in some cases, no viable treatments.
 SCRC researchers are striving to change this by developing a next generation of therapies for these devastating neurological conditions.
 The Neuroscience Program has been selected as one of 12 high-impact research programs that will be located in the Falling Leaves Foundation Medical Innovation Building.